JDeepD/Open-Palm/README.md

  A : You can make an issue with the *feature-request* label with the description of feature.

 ### Note : All Pull Requests made without an issue will be rejected.
+### Note : Pull requests must be made to the feature branch.
 \* *We neither claim nor advertise the security of the ciphering mechanism.
 We are working on implementing a more secure encryption system in the future releases.*

 | Codes                    |                Question Description |